ArchanPatel/Hirely/README.md

-Tool used for org insight
+Android Native app used for org insight